Private attributes

 In the Flutter SDK, you can define private attributes for the entire LaunchDarkly client.
 When you create the LDConfig

-method, which takes in a set of custom or built-in attributes as a parameter.
-If any user has a custom or built-in attribute named in this set, the SDK removes it before sending the user to LaunchDarkly.
+option.
+If any context has an attribute named in this set, the SDK removes it before sending the context to LaunchDarkly.

-You can also mark attributes as private when building the user object by using the private versions of the builder methods to set the attributes.
-For example:
+You can also mark attributes as private when building the context object by using the private

-When the SDK sends this user back to LaunchDarkly, the name
+When the SDK sends this context back to LaunchDarkly, the email

 and group